Twisted Alexander Modules of Hyperplane Arrangement Complements: Roots of twisted Alexander polynomials

 Let $L_k$ be the link of the singularity at the point $P_k$ (which is a Hopf link with $d_k$ components), and let $S^3_k$ be the boundary of $\B_k^4$.
 We consider the space

-where the gluing is done as follows: A meridian around the $i$-th component of $L_k$ (the one corresponding to the line $H_i$, which we will denote by $L_k^i$) is glued to $\{f_k^i\}\times S^1\subset N$, and $L_k^i$ is glued to the $S^1$ corresponding to the boundary of $D_i^k$.
+where the gluing is done as follows.
+A meridian around the $i$-th component of $L_k$ (the one corresponding to the line $H_i$, which we will denote by $L_k^i$) is glued to $\{f_k^i\}\times S^1\subset N$, and $L_k^i$ is glued to the $S^1$ corresponding to the boundary of $D_i^k$.

 By the definition of the stratified tubular neighborhood $W$, we have that $X$ is homotopy equivalent to $\partial W$.
-By \cref{corroots}, the first twisted Alexander polynomial of the line arrangement complement $M$ divides the first twisted Alexander polynomial of $\partial W$ (which is homotopy equivalent to $W^*$, see \cref{rmkboundary}), so our goal now is going to be computing $\Delta_1^{\vepsi,\rho}(X)$.
+By \cref{corroots}, the first twisted Alexander polynomial of the line arrangement complement $M$ divides the first twisted Alexander polynomial of $\partial W$ (which is homotopy equivalent to $W^*$, see \cref{rmkboundary}), so our goal now is to compute $\Delta_1^{\vepsi,\rho}(X)$.